 Multinational Companies (MNCs) in the United Kingdom

 It is important to note that merely having some trade in other countries is insufficient to qualify as an MNC.
-A corporation must have business operations in two or more countries other than its home country to be known as an MNC.
+A corporation must have business operations in two or more countries, other than its home country, to be considered an MNC.
 Online businesses, for example, should have distribution centres in countries other than the home country.

 - The corporation is global and builds on its research and development facilities.